exadel-inc/CompreFace/docs/Architecture-and-scalability.md

 connection to a database, and don't require any synchronization between them.

-By default, the number of API servers in the config is 1, but for production environments to increase possible bandwidth and achieve high availability, there should be at least two such servers, and they should be on different machines.
+By default, the number of embedding servers in the config is 1, but for production environments to increase possible bandwidth and achieve high availability, there should be at least two such servers, and they should be on different machines.